£12.99 – £24.99

 Grow type: Outdoors, greenhouse

-Kumaoni landraces are charming, rustic plants.
+Kumaoni domesticates are charming, rustic strains.
 Their charas is harder and coarser than the Parvati type but at its best is characterised by a luminous, expansive high and an even, long-lasting buzz.
-This landrace will grow very tall given space and has the long internodes and loose, resinous buds of traditional Himalayan domesticates.
+Plants will grow very tall given space and has the long internodes and loose, resinous buds of traditional Himalayan domesticates.
 Purple and light green colours are typical.

-Recommended to collectors seeking a rare and fully authentic Himalayan landrace and to those who value Himalayan charas with a characterful uplifting high such as the Nepalese familiar to some from the Hippy Trail era.
+Recommended to collectors seeking a rare and fully authentic Himalayan strain and to those who value Himalayan charas with a characterful uplifting high such as the Nepali resin familiar to some from the Hippy Trail era.

 12 seeds, 5 seeds